rose-collectionservices/collection-services-manual/17-FORMATTING AND STYLE GUIDE/readme.md

 - Capitalize the proper names of nationalities, peoples, races, and tribes
 	- Jewish, French, Hispanic, Native American, Latino, Eskimo, Cherokee, African American, Asian

-- Lowercase distinctions of color
+- Capitalization of races
+	- Black is always capitalized
-	- black, white
+	- white is not capitalized
-	- National designation is preferred to black as a designator of race, unless the figure specifically refers to themselves as black
+	- National designation should included as a designator of race or national origin when appropriate
                 - African, African American, British, Guyanese, Haitian American, Nepalese

 - Lowercase papers, records, collection, etc. in titles